 Topamax, also known by its generic name topiramate, belongs to a category of drugs known as anticonvulsants.
-It is prescribed to treat epilepsy and prevent migraine headaches.
-Topamax is manufactured by Janssen Pharmaceuticals (formerly Ortho-McNeil), a Johnson & Johnson subsidiary, and controls 21 percent of the epilepsy drug market.
+Doctors prescribe it to treat epilepsy and to prevent migraine headaches, as well as for off-label, or unapproved, uses.
+Janssen Pharmaceuticals (formerly Ortho-McNeil) is a Johnson & Johnson subsidiary.

-- Cleft lip or palate (which can lead to ear infections and difficultly eating or talking)
+- Cleft lip and cleft palate (which can lead to ear infections and difficultly eating or talking)

 - Hypospadias (a penile defect in male infants)

 - Limb malformations